-The Cathedral's input to the project is very largely through John East, whom everyone knows as an indefatigable and totally committed worker on behalf of asylum seekers and refugees.
+The Cathedral's input to the project is very largely through John East. whom everyone knows as an indefatigable and totally committed worker on behalf of asylum seekers and refugees.
+The Revd.
+James Jones Minister of Wesley Hall talking with Dean Christopher Armstrong at the Launching.